-I have always been intrigued by surrealism.
+“I have always been intrigued by surrealism.
 It fascinates me to tell a story using metaphorical terms.
 My fascination led me to express myself through these terms.
-As an introvert I discovered I could express my thoughts with minimal risk and almost in secret.
+As an introvert, I discovered I could express my thoughts with minimal risk and almost in secret.
 I start with an image then combine it with another image to create a new notion or idea.
-The new notion makes one think about what one sees in a more complex yet subtle way.
+The new notion makes viewers think about what they see in a more complex yet subtle way.
 It creates a new meaning.
 Hence my statement “I believe we rarely learn anything new.
 Rather, we simply re-arrange what is already familiar to us and come to a new understanding.”
-This is my approach to collage and assemblage.
 I remove familiar images and objects from their original context and re-arrange them to form a new notion or idea.
-I have been telling stories with surreal imagery for 40 years.
+I have been telling stories with surreal imagery for 40 years.”- Carleton Wing

-I see my work as coming from what I call “The Near Side” – That place that is just beyond the edge of what we find familiar.
+“I see my work as coming from what I call “The Near Side” – That place that is just beyond the edge of what we find familiar.
 These surreal short stories are created with images from my own flea market photo collection, as well as from digital sources.
 My goal is to engage the viewer with stories of humor, satire and social comment.” -Carleton Wing